ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/others.md

   the ALTO server.

-Although protection strategies as described in Section 15 of {{RFC7285}} should be applied to address aforementioned security considerations, one additional information leakage risk introduced by this document could not be addressed by these strategies.
+Although protection strategies as described in Section 15 of {{RFC7285}} should be applied to address aforementioned security and privacy considerations, one additional information leakage risk introduced by this document could not be addressed by these strategies.
 In particular, if a dCDN signs agreements with multiple uCDNs without any isolation, this dCDN may disclose extra information of one uCDN to